ublk-org/libublk-rs/README.rst

 UblkQueue is the core part of the whole stack, which communicates with ublk driver via ``io_uring cmd`` [#io_uirng_cmd]_.
-When any io command for representing one block IO originating from /dev/ublkbN comes, one uring_cmd CQE is received.
-Basically the whole stack is driven by io_uring CQE (uring_cmd or plain io_uring IO submitted from target code).
+When any io command for representing one block IO request originating from /dev/ublkbN comes, one uring_cmd CQE is received in ublk userspace side.
+Basically the whole stack is driven by io_uring CQE(uring_cmd or plain io_uring IO submitted from target code).
 Here target means the specific ublk device implementation, such as ublk-loop, ublk-zoned, ublk-nbd, ublk-qcow2, ...

 UblkIOCtx
 ---------

 When any io_uring CQE is received, libublk lets the target code handle it by IO handling closure.
-This CQE may represents one io command from /dev/ublkbN, or one plain io_uring IO which is submitted from target code, still in the same io handling closure.
+This CQE may represents IO command from /dev/ublkbN, or plain io_uring IO submitted from ublk target code, still in the same IO handling closure.

-If target won't use io_uring to handle IO, eventfd is sent from the real handler context to wakeup queue context for driving the machinery. eventfd & native IO offloading will be added soon.
+If target won't use io_uring to handle IO, eventfd needs to be sent from the real handler context to wakeup ublk queue/io_uring context for driving the machinery.
+Eventfd gets minimized support with UBLK_DEV_F_COMP_BATCH, and native & generic IO offloading will be added soon.

-UblkIOCtx provides enough information for target code to handle this CQE and implementing target IO handling logic.
+UblkIOCtx & UblkQueueCtx provide enough information for target code to handle this CQE and implement target IO handling logic.

 Quick Start
 ===========